Skip to content

 But here's the twist: not all omega-3 oils can be accurately measured this way.

-Krill oil and Calanus oil are rich in astaxanthin - a powerful antioxidant that also gives them a deep red color.
+An example of such a pigment is astaxanthin.
+Krill oil and Calanus oil are rich in astaxanthin - a powerful antioxidant that also gives them a deep red colour.
 Calanus oil contains even 20 times more astaxanthin than krill.
-This pigment disrupts the optical tests used to measure AV, making the TOTOX value unreliable or even unusable for these oils.
-Source.

-How does astaxanthin improve Omega 3 quality?
+How does astaxanthin improve Omega-3 quality?

 Astaxanthin is a red carotenoid pigment and a fat-soluble antioxidant with growing evidence for its health benefits.
 It protects the omega-3 fatty acids from oxidation but may also support broader health outcomes.

-Quality Control Beyond TOTOX
+Quality control beyond TOTOX

 • Peroxide Value (PV) only, when AV is not applicable